 In the household sector, employee income is likely to continue increasing on the back of a moderate rise in the number of employees associated with improvement in economic activity and of an increase in wage growth that reflects tightening labor market conditions and price rises.
 Supported by this increase in employee income, private consumption is expected to keep increasing steadily, although the materialization of pent-up demand is likely to slow.
 In the corporate sector, exports and production are likely to increase moderately with overseas economies picking up.
 Inbound tourism demand is expected to continue increasing.
 Corporate profits are likely to follow an improving trend since domestic and external demand is expected to increase and downward pressure stemming from high raw material costs is likely to wane gradually.
-In this situation, with support from accommodative financial conditions, business fixed investment is expected to continue increasing, including investment to address labor shortage, digital-related investment, and research and development (R&D) investment related to growth areas and decarbonization.
+In this situation, with support from accommodative financial conditions, business fixed investment is expected to continue increasing.